adnanmaksic/internal-windows-processes/README.md

 	Process Monitor, Process Explorer, AutoRuns, x64dbg, Cheat Engine, or create a script that scans for strings in a process.

+	You'll see constant and subtle updates as I recall information or discover new information.

 ## Navigating the Directory
 	Each file contains one of the following:
-	- An explanation of the internal process and a report of how to detect
+	- An explanation of the internal process and a report.
 	- Subdirectory of an internal process with a separate explanation of each.

+## Tool Usage
+	I'll make a separate repository and link in here after I've eventually made a substainable amount of progress here.

 ## Tools Mentioned
 [System Informer](https://github.com/winsiderss/systeminformer/)